-Currently, no performance bounds on magnetic-field dead-reckoning exist.
-However, a Cram\'{e}r-Rao lower bound on the displacement (velocity) using the model-learning approach was derived in~\cite{Skog2018} and~\cite{Benedikt2025}, assuming a polynomial and Gaussian process map, respectively.
-The bound in~\cite{Skog2018} showed that, if the magnetic field can be locally approximated by a first-order polynomial, the estimation accuracy is inversely proportional to the slope-to-noise ratio and the square of the array length.
+Currently, no performance bounds for magnetic-field dead reckoning exist.
+However, Cram\'{e}r-Rao lower bounds on the displacement (velocity) using the model-learning approach were derived in~\cite{skog2018} and~\cite{Benedikt2025}, assuming polynomial and Gaussian-process maps, respectively.
+The bound in~\cite{skog2018} showed that, if the magnetic field can be locally approximated by a first-order polynomial, the estimation accuracy is inversely proportional to the slope-to-noise ratio and the square of the array length.
 Recently, a similar Cram\'{e}r-Rao lower bound that also considers the temporal variations in the field was derived.
-The bound shows that for outdoor magnetic-field dead reckoning, the temporal variations have a significant effect on the accuracy, often surpassing the effect of sensor noise~\cite{skog2025underwater}.
+The bound shows that for outdoor magnetic-field dead reckoning at low speed, such as in underwater applications, temporal variations significantly affect accuracy, often surpassing the effect of sensor noise~\cite{skog2025underwater}.